-Kelsey is a junior majoring in English and Secondary Education.
+Kelsey is a senior majoring in English.
 In addition to working at the Writing Center, she serves on the board of UMM's Prairie Gate Literary Festival (she is more of a consumer than a creator of literary fiction and non-fiction), teaches adult ESL on Monday nights (so has plenty of experience breaking down tough concepts into consumable tidbits), works as a research assistant in English discipline (so she has a lot of experience with academic writing and has even been known to browse Project Muse for fun), and geeks out about research (especially pulling loose ends together to come up with cool/interesting/unique topic).
 She is especially interested in developmental psychology/cultural anthropology/education/English and hopes to combine them all one day into some sort of mega-career.

-Tisha Turk, Writing Center Director (on leave Spring 2014)
+Tisha Turk, Writing Center Director

 Tisha teaches English courses at UMM.
 She likes writing a lot and has gotten pretty good at it over the years, but she also knows it can be a pain, so she's happy to commiserate with people who are feeling frustrated or stuck.
 Her PhD is in English literature, but she has experience working with writers in lots of different fields in the sciences and social sciences as well as humanities and education.
 She's the person to talk to for help with personal statements for graduate school, but she's also happy to help with ordinary papers for either intro or advanced classes.
 When she's not working in the Writing Center or teaching, she's usually reading, gardening, hanging out with her cats, baking really awesome brownies, rewatching Buffy the Vampire Slayer, or hitting refresh on Tumblr.
-These days she is also writing a book about media fandom, a process that remi nds her on a daily basis that writing can be simultaneously awesome and annoying.
+These days she is also writing a book about media fandom, a process that reminds her on a daily basis that writing can be simultaneously awesome and annoying.